 "Because you are forced to see things from someone else's shoes, I believe that acting has the capacity to change the world one person at a time.
 Empathy for one another increase as we are allowed to love ourselves from our deepest flaws to our brightest gifts. it is a study of humanity itself and this crazy lovely world we live in." - Giovannie

-She is the founder of the SFActorsWorkshop.com, a school for kids and adults who are serious about working in film & television.
+She is the founder of HollywoodActorsWorkshop.com (previously known as SFActorsWorkshop.com), a school for kids and adults who are serious about working in film & television.
 Her students are represented by the top agencies in the Bay Area and Los Angeles including JE Talent, Stars, Look, MDT, Clear Talent Group, CESD, William Morris Endeavor and many others.

 As a believer in Gandhi's maxim, "Be the change you wish to see in the world," Giovannie began writing as a way to create more diversity in the film industry.
 Soon, it became another outlet for catharsis and healing as she relived deeply personal stories and wove them into her work, along with the lessons learned.
 Her ultimate goal and "nefarious plan" is to break hearts wide open to create more empathy and compassion by forcing audiences to walk in someone else's shoes.

 Outside of the film industry, she rock climbs with her amazing teenage son and advocates for domestic violence awareness and LGBTQ rights.